Balancing Multimodal Training Through Game-Theoretic Regularization: Supplementary Material

 In line with previous research \cite{AGM, OGMGE, PMR, xu2023mmcosine}, our initial experiments adopt ResNet-18 \cite{he2015deep} as the unimodal encoder for handling both video and audio modalities in the CREMA-D, AVE, and UCF datasets.
 These models are randomly initialized and incorporate adaptive pooling to accommodate diverse input dimensions.
 For the CMU-MOSEI dataset, we exploit a 5-layer Transformer \cite{vaswani2017attention} similar to previous works \cite{liang2024factorized, liang2021multibench}.

 We extend our investigation to include a larger, pre-trained set of unimodal encoders that are optimally suited for each specific modality.
 This selection process is designed to rigorously assess whether state-of-the-art models exhibit susceptibility to the same phenomena under investigation.
 We exploit these encoders on the CREMA-D dataset.
 Following \cite{goncalves2023versatile} on CREMA-D, we deploy the first 12 layers of the Wav2Vec2 \cite{baevski2020wav2vec, wolf-etal-2020-transformers} model with self-supervised pretrained weights for speech recognition, allowing the Wav2Vec2 model to be finetuned.
-For the video modality we extract the facing bounding boxes with the multi-task cascaded convolutional neural network (MTCNN) face detection algorithm \cite{zhang2016joint} and afterwards the facial features of every available frame exploiting EfficientNet-B2 \cite{tan2019efficientnet} as a frozen feature descriptor.
+For the video modality, we extract the facing bounding boxes with the multi-task cascaded convolutional neural network (MTCNN) face detection algorithm \cite{zhang2016joint} and afterward the facial features of every available frame exploiting EfficientNet-B2 \cite{tan2019efficientnet} as a frozen feature descriptor.
 The extracted audio features and pre-calculated facial features are further refined using a 5-layer Conformer \cite{gulati2020conformer}, initialized from scratch.
-Although the model includes additional components, we refer to it as 'Conformer' for simplicity.
+The total model size is 183M parameters.
+Although the model includes additional components, we refer to it as "Conformer" for simplicity.

 For the AVE dataset, we use a similar architecture to CREMA-D, where each branch utilizes an advanced, pretrained model aligned with AVE data, followed by a 5-layer Conformer.
-For the video branch, we use the ViViT model \cite{arnab2021vivit} pretrained on Kinetics \cite{kay2017kinetics}, and for the audio branch, the HuBERT \cite{hsu2021hubert} model pretrained on Audioset \cite{gemmeke2017audio}.
-Ensure the audio pretraining included non-speech data was important for the pretraining to be beneficial.
+For the video branch, we use the ViViT model \cite{arnab2021vivit} pretrained on Kinetics \cite{kay2017kinetics}, and for the audio branch, the HuBERT \cite{hsu2021hubert} model pretrained on Audioset \cite{gemmeke2017audio} resulting in a model with 232M parameters.
+Ensuring the audio pretraining included non-speech data was important for the pretraining to be beneficial.
 We also refer to this model as "Conformer," although it incorporates different large pretrained models in this instance.